k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 ## App structure

-Basically its simple: **All files are concated** and shipped. :metal:
+Basically its simple: **All files are concatenated** and shipped. :metal:

 There are some „special“ directories inside your project affecting: load order, where they are loaded, and some other characteristics.